Jeremy690/False-Discovery-Rate-via-Data-Splitting/README.md

 **Optional Information**

 Code is developed and tested using R 3.6.3.
-The simulation study is conducted under FAS research computing cluster at Harvard (Odyssey system).
+The simulation study is conducted under FAS research computing cluster at Harvard (Odyssey system), which is a Unix system.
 Current implementation depends on the following R packages:

 ```
 ● glmnet: version 4.1-1.